LSFLK/raven/docs/CONTRIBUTING.md

-# Contributing to Kestrel (Silver Go IMAP)
+# Contributing to Raven (Silver Go IMAP)

-Thank you for your interest in contributing to the Kestrel (Silver Go IMAP) project!
+Thank you for your interest in contributing to the Raven (Silver Go IMAP) project!
 This document provides guidelines and instructions for contributing.

 ## Table of Contents